-You probably know how bad MSG is for you, but are you consuming it and not aware of it?
+You probably know how bad excitotoxins (MSG-forming compounds) are for you, but are you consuming it and not aware of it?

-If you have a child that has been ‘diagnosed’ with ADD, ADHD, or displays irritability or anger, you may want to avoid excitotoxins.
-Dr. Ronald Hoffman states, “These (excitotoxins) can perpetuate ADHD symptoms to such peaks as to deem an individual behaviorally abnormal.
-Children appear to be particularly susceptible as their little bodies may be overwhelmed by “normal” doses of these toxins that are packaged in such innocuous substances as breakfast cereal and juice boxes.”
+“These (excitotoxins) can perpetuate ADHD symptoms to such peaks as to deem an individual behaviorally abnormal.
+Children appear to be particularly susceptible as their little bodies may be overwhelmed by “normal” doses of these toxins that are packaged in such innocuous substances as breakfast cereal and juice boxes.” ~Dr. Ronald Hoffman

 Your best recourse is to be an informed label-reader.
 If you are not now, you may want to become one!